joemidi/bannertime-developer-test-2019/README.md

 ## Task

-Create a 160x600 (Width x Height) banner from the existing 300x250 banner.
+Adapt a 160x600 (Width x Height) banner from the existing 300x250 Master banner.

 Here is a storyboard of how the banner should look.

 ![160x600 Storyboard](storyboards/storyboard-160x600.jpg)

-You should not overwrite the existing banner but create a copy that you can adapt to the correct size.
+> You should not overwrite the existing banner but create a copy that you can adapt to the correct size.

-There is no time limit to the test but please try and keep a note of how long you spend on it.
+Do not worry if you are unable to complete the test, and there is no time limit.
+But keep a note of the issues you encounter and how much time you spend on it.
-You also do not need to complete the task to hand-in this test.

 ## Getting Started